rigetti/pyquil/docs/source/getting_started.rst

     (array([ 0.70710678+0.j,  0.70710678+0.j]), [])

-The second element in this tuple is an optional amount of classical memory to check along with the wavefunction.
-For example:
+The second element in the resulting tuple is an optional amount of classical memory to check along with the wavefunction:

 .. code:: python